Nathan for You: Cry Wolfe

-An appearance in the eighth episode of the show's first season by private investigator Brian Wolfe led to Wolfe getting his own reality series, Cry Wolfe, on the pay TV channel Investigation Discovery, This was referenced on Nathan for You on the eighth episode of the second season, when Nathan tried to get a similar reality TV deal for a security guard who had also appeared in season one.
+An appearance in the eighth episode of the show's first season by private investigator Brian Wolfe led to Wolfe getting his own reality series, Cry Wolfe, on the pay TV channel Investigation Discovery.
+This was referenced on Nathan for You on the eighth episode of the second season, when Nathan tried to get a similar reality TV deal for a security guard who had also appeared in season one.

 The Movement

 Episode three of the show's third season focused on Nathan's attempt to help a struggling moving company by providing the business with free labor.
 The plan involved the creation and marketing of an original fitness routine called "The Movement," which would emphasize the lifting of household objects (namely boxes and furniture) for exercise, and preclude the need for practitioners to go to a gym or health club.
 Nathan would then lure interested parties into working for the moving company by leading them to believe they were simply exercising.
-Marketing for "The Movement" involved a ghost-written book, which subsequently made it on to the Amazon best-seller list, and several television appearances by the "inventor" and public face of the routine, bodybuilder Jack Garbarino.
+Marketing for "The Movement" involved a ghost-written book, which subsequently made it on to the Amazon best-seller list, and several television appearances by the "inventor" and public face of the routine, bodybuilder Jack Garbarino, on advertorial daytime shows.

 In December 2018, Amazon reported that "a woman managed to lose 100 pounds in 18 months just by delivering packages for the Amazon Flex service," which resulted in several comparisons to The Movement, including by Fielder himself.